bluebeamapps/SwifterChat/README.md

 # SwifterChat

-A mocked chat application written in Swift
+A prototype chat application written in Swift